Conservatoire de Paris: École Royale de Chant

-On 3 December 1783 Papillon de la Ferté, intendant of the Menus-Plaisirs du Roi, proposed that Niccolò Piccinni should be appointed director of a future École Royale de Chant (Royal School of Singing).
-The school was instituted by a decree of 3 January 1784 and opened on 1 April with the composer François-Joseph Gossec as the provisional director.
-Piccinni refused the directorship, but did join the faculty as a professor of singing.
+On 3 December 1783, Papillon de la Ferté, intendant of the Menus-Plaisirs du Roi, proposed that Niccolò Piccinni should be appointed director of a future École Royale de Chant (Royal School of Singing).
+The school was instituted by a decree on 3 January 1784 and opened on 1 April with the composer François-Joseph Gossec as the provisional director.
+Piccinni refused the directorship but did join the faculty as a professor of singing.
 The new school was located in buildings adjacent to the Hôtel des Menus-Plaisirs at the junction of the rue Bergère and the rue du Faubourg Poissonnière.
 In June, a class in dramatic declamation was added, and the name was modified to École Royale de Chant et de Déclamation.